 - Submit the lender’s required documents.

-- Set up your insurance.
+- Set up your Homeowners Insurance.
 Your lender requires a homeowner’s policy.

 - Order an Appraisal.